Icinga/icinga2/doc/2-getting-started.md

 [monitoring basics](#monitoring-basics).

-## <a id="configuring-ido"></a> Configuring IDO
+## <a id="configuring-db-ido"></a> Configuring DB IDO

-The IDO (Icinga Data Output) modules for Icinga 2 take care of exporting all configuration and status information into a database.
-The IDO database is used by a number of projects including Icinga Web.
+The DB IDO (Database Icinga Data Output) modules for Icinga 2 take care of exporting all configuration and status information into a database.
+The IDO database is used by a number of projects including Icinga Web 1.x, Reporting or Icinga Web 2.

 There is a separate module for each database back-end.
 At present support for both MySQL and PostgreSQL is implemented.

-Icinga 2 uses the Icinga 1.x IDOUtils database schema starting with version `1.11.0`.
-Icinga 2 may require additional features not yet released with Icinga 1.x and therefore require manual upgrade steps during pre-final milestone releases.
+Icinga 2 uses the Icinga 1.x IDOUtils database schema starting with version `1.11.3`.
+Icinga 2 requires additional features not yet released with older Icinga 1.x versions.

 > **Tip**
 >